-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Mean value of the dates taken on the same depth.
+**Mean value of the dates taken on the same depth.

-***: Estimated date adapted for stratigraphical reasons
+***Estimated date adapted for stratigraphical reasons.

 Palaeolandscape implication: East of the coastal barrier of Limmen–Heiloo a relatively thick peat layer is found.
 At the LK location this layer is dated to between ± 1825 and 765 BC (LK-6 and 7).
 The dune sand on top of the peat layer was formed after ±765 BC.
 The same peat layer was also dated at another location (WP 18) where the base of the peat layer was dated too young (LK-4).
-Also the top of the peat layer at this location (LK-2 and 3) is younger (± 1600 BC) than the top at the WP 1 location (LK-7), possibly due to disappearance of the top of the peat by oxidation (the peat layer is thinner at location WP 18).
+In addition, the top of the peat layer at this location (LK-2 and 3) is younger (± 1600 BC) than the top at the WP 1 location (LK-7), possibly due to the disappearance of the top of the peat by oxidation (the peat layer is thinner at location WP 18).

-The charcoal from a sacrifice place of the Early Mediaeval occupation - on top of windblown sands - dates around 835 AD which implies that these sands were formed earlier.
+The charcoal from a sacrifice place of the Early Mediaeval occupation – on top of windblown sands – dates around 835 AD, which implies that these sands were formed earlier.

-<h1>Location Heilooërbos (HB)
+<h1>Location: Heilooërbos (HB)

-Table A2.9: 14C dates of the site Heilooërbos (HB).
-References: RGD Palaeobot.
+Table A2.9.
+14C dates of the site Heilooërbos (HB) (RGD Palaeobot.
 Rap.
-1009; Westerhoff et al., 1987.
+1009; Westerhoff et al., 1987)